Weighted Parity-Check Codes for Channels with State and Asymmetric Channels: Channels with State

 {}

-Note that Corollary \ref{cor:capacity} can be applied on asymmetric channels.
+Note that Theorem~\ref{thm:capacity} can be applied on asymmetric channels.
 In particular, for asymmetric channels without state (i.e., $S=\emptyset$), we take $p_e(s)=P_X(1)$ where $P_X$ is the capacity-achieving input distribution, $p_d(y)=P_{X|Y}(1|Y)$, and $P_Q$ with $\mathbf{E}[H_{b}(Q)]=(1-H(X))/(1-R)$.
-Nevertheless, Corollary \ref{cor:capacity} only applies when $X$ (or the auxiliary in the Gelfand-Pinsker theorem) is binary.
+Nevertheless, Theorem~\ref{thm:capacity} only applies when $X$ (or the auxiliary in the Gelfand-Pinsker theorem) is binary.
 For $X$ in a general finite field $\mathbb{F}_l$, we apply the extension discussed in Remark~\ref{rem:finitefield}.
-Now $P_Q$ is a distribution over $\Delta_{\mathbb{F}_l}$, the probability simplex over $\mathbb{F}_l$, and we require $\mathbf{E}[H_{\mathbb{F}_l}(Q)]=(\log l -H(X))/(1-R)$ instead of \eqref{eq:ehbq}, where $H_{\mathbb{F}_l}(Q)$ denotes the entropy of the probability vector $Q$ (not the entropy of the random variable $Q$). \ifshortver \else The proofs of the extensions of Theorem~\ref{thm:state} and Corollary \ref{cor:capacity} to general $X$ are similar to the binary case and are omitted. \fi
+Now $P_Q$ is a distribution over $\Delta_{\mathbb{F}_l}$, the probability simplex over $\mathbb{F}_l$, and we require $\mathbf{E}[H_{\mathbb{F}_l}(Q)]=(\log l -H(X))/(1-R)$ instead of \eqref{eq:ehbq}, where $H_{\mathbb{F}_l}(Q)$ denotes the entropy of the probability vector $Q$ (not the entropy of the random variable $Q$). \ifshortver \else The proofs of the extensions of Theorem~\ref{thm:capacity} to general $X$ are similar to the binary case and are omitted. \fi

-Using Corollary \ref{cor:capacity}, to achieve the capacity with the input distribution $P_{X|S}$, we construct the parity bias distribution $P_{Q}$ so that \eqref{eq:ehbq} holds.
-We discuss the following choices of $P_{Q}$. \begin{itemize} \item (Threshold) Take $P_{Q}(0)=P_{Q}(1)=(1-\gamma)/2$, $P_{Q}(1/2)=\gamma$, where $\gamma=(1-H(X|S))/(1-R)$.
-This is essentially equivalent to the nested linear code. \item (Constant) Take $P_{Q}(c)=P_{Q}(1-c)=1/2$, where $c=H_{b}^{-1}((1-H(X|S))/(1-R))$. \item (Linear) Take $P_{Q}$ to be the uniform distribution $\mathrm{Unif}[0,1]$.\footnote{Theorem \ref{thm:state} requires $P_{Q}$ to be discrete, though this is mostly a technical requirement of the proof.} This may not achieve the capacity, but has the advantage of being ``universal'' in the sense that the decoder does not need to know $P_{S}$ or $p_{e}$. \item (Threshold linear) Construct $P_{Q}$ using the cumulative distribution function
+Using Theorem~\ref{thm:capacity}, to achieve the capacity with the input distribution $P_{X|S}$, we construct the parity bias distribution $P_{Q}$ symmetric about $1/2$ so that \eqref{eq:ehbq} holds.
+We discuss the following choices of $P_{Q}$. \begin{itemize} \item (Threshold) Take $P_{Q}(0)=P_{Q}(1)=(1-\gamma)/2$, $P_{Q}(1/2)=\gamma$, where

+This is essentially equivalent to the nested linear code. \item (Constant) Take $P_{Q}(c)=P_{Q}(1-c)=1/2$, where $c=H_{b}^{-1}((1-H(X|S))/(1-R))$. \item (Linear) Take $P_{Q}$ to be the uniform distribution $\mathrm{Unif}[0,1]$.\footnote{Lemma \ref{lem:state} requires $P_{Q}$ to be discrete, though this is mostly a technical requirement of the proof.} This may not achieve the capacity, but has the advantage of being ``universal'' in the sense that the decoder does not need to know $P_{S}$ or $p_{e}$. \item (Threshold linear) Construct $P_{Q}$ using the cumulative distribution function